canonical/charm-relation-interfaces/interfaces/tracing/v0/README.md

 ## Usage

-This relation interface is meant to exchange the necessary information for a charm to integrate with a Tempo-compliant tracing backend.
+This relation interface describes the expected behavior of any charm claiming to be able to provide or consume a tempo-compliant tracing server.

 ## Direction

-Tracing is a push-based system.
-The tracing backend, also called an ingester, can support a number of different protocols, such as [otlp-grpc](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlpgrpc) or [otlp-http](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlphttp).
+Tracing is done in a push-based fashion.
+The receiving endpoint of the tracing backend, also referred to as an ingester, can support a number of different protocols, such as [otlp-grpc](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlpgrpc) and [otlp-http](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlphttp).
 The tracing backend **provides**, for each protocol it supports, an endpoint at which the server is ready to accept that protocol.
 So the directionality of the relation flows from the observer: the trace ingester (a Tempo(-compliant) backend), to the observed: the application producing the traces, such as a mattermost charm.

-The requirer is supposed to receive the supported protocols and use it to determine where to send the traces.

 This follows the convention of other push models such as `loki_push_api`.